** Should this page be showing no dates available, please go to this link

 In this hands-on workshops you will learn how to make beautiful, versatile and economical cosmetics and beauty products with natural ingredients for yourself and friends.
 There will be plenty to take home to enjoy or to give away as gifts to friends and family.
 A diverse hands-on workshop to encourage conscious consumer choices and self reliance.

-Our June workshop will be making: Honey and Oat body scrub, lymphatic bath salts, rose lip balm, calendula and benzoin face cream and pine resin deodorant.
+Our September workshop will be making: Honey and Oat body scrub, lymphatic bath salts, rose lip balm, calendula and benzoin face cream and herbal dentistry tooth powder.